pujansonani/ReconX/README.md

 ## License & Authorship

-Built by the ReconX Engineering Team.
-Designed for enterprise payment operations and fintech financial controllers.
+All Rights Reserved to PUJAN SONANI (pujan.sonani24@vit.edu) Built by the ReconX Engineering Team.
+Specially Designed for enterprise payment operations and fintech financial controllers.